FAZE ALERT: Levi & Korsinsky, - GuruFocus.com

-NEW YORK, June 27, 2023 /PRNewswire/ -- The following statement is being issued by Levi & Korsinsky, LLP:
+NEW YORK, June 29, 2023 (GLOBE NEWSWIRE) -- The following statement is being issued by Levi & Korsinsky, LLP:

-To: All Persons or Entities who hold FaZe Holdings, Inc. ("FAZE") stock.
+To: All Persons or Entities who hold FaZe Holdings, Inc. (“FAZE”) ( FAZE) stock.

 You are hereby notified that Levi & Korsinsky, LLP has commenced an investigation into potential breaches of fiduciary duty by the FAZE board of directors.